Mika Waltari: Recognition

-Waltari got the State literature award five times: 1933, 1934, 1936, 1949, and 1953.
+Waltari received the State literature award five times: 1933, 1934, 1936, 1949, and 1953.
 The Pro Finlandia Medal was given to him in 1952.

 The 100th anniversary of Mika Waltari's birth was celebrated by selecting the writer as the main motif for a high value commemorative coin, the €10 Mika Waltari commemorative coin, minted in 2008.
 The reverse depicts a vigilant Pharaoh watchdog referencing his famous book.
 The obverse is decorated with Waltari's signature and a stylized pen nib that symbolizes the diversity of the writer's production.

 Waltari's memorial in Töölö by Veikko Hirvimäki was unveiled in 1985.

 Two asteroids have been named in honour of Waltari: n:o 4266 Mika Waltari and n:o 4512 Sinuhe.

 Influence

 Waltari's historical novels have been cited by G. R. R. Martin and Jean Auel as an influence.